nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Nuxeo Web UI {{> anchor 'nuxeo-web-ui'}}

-#### Orderable Folders {{since '10.1'}}

-Orderable Folders are now available in Nuxeo Platform with up and down actions.
-It works with multiple selected documents.
-For this purpose a new operation is available to order child documents.
-Navigation tree now takes into account order on Orderable Folders.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24254](https://jira.nuxeo.com/browse/NXP-24254).

 #### Trash {{since '10.1'}}

 Add trash functionality and management to document deletion.
 Document deletion moves it to trash.